ssebs/go-mmp/README.md

   - This is where you configure:
     - The MacroPad's layout (3x3 buttons)
     - The serial device info (portname, buad, etc)
+      - You'll need to find out what the Serial port name is & update the config file.
     - The Macros themselves
       - The digit is used to position the macros, so keep the 1,2,3,4... for each macro you want.
       - Name: